-The University of Wisconsin School of Medicine and Public Health is focusing on one goal: to create a community where all learners, staff and faculty feel valued, included and empowered.
+The University of Wisconsin School of Medicine and Public Health has an important goal: to create a community where all learners, staff, and faculty feel valued, included, and empowered.

 Get involved